CALL FOR A CONSULTATION (415) 909-3945

 The law sets a high bar for what is intolerable.
 A situation at your workplace may cause you annoyance if you are an overly sensitive person, but it may not meet the legal threshold for intolerable working conditions.
 In order to be sufficiently intolerable, the adverse working conditions must be unusually aggravated or amount to a continuous pattern.
 In general, single, trivial, or isolated acts of misconduct are insufficient to support a constructive discharge claim.
 But in some circumstances, a single intolerable incident may constitute a constructive discharge.

-Sometimes, an employer may intentionally create intolerable working conditions to force an employer to quit.
+Sometimes, an employer may intentionally create intolerable working conditions to force an employee to quit.
 However, your claim does not depend on whether or not the employer’s actions were intentionally or knowingly created.
 What matters is that the employer either intentionally created or knowingly allowed working conditions that were so intolerable or aggravated at the time of the employee’s resignation that a reasonable employer would realize that a reasonable person in the employee’s position would be compelled to resign.

 If you felt forced to quit a job because your employer made your job conditions unbearable, our attorneys can help determine whether you may have a valid legal claim.